Table of Contents

 Solution:

-- Follow Web Content Accessibility Guidelines (WCAG) for the design and content.
+- Follow the Web Content Accessibility Guidelines (WCAG) for design and content.

 - Add Accessible Rich Internet Applications (ARIA) roles to improve compatibility with screen readers.